Sun Hung Kai shares edge lower after chairmen charged in bribery case

-HONG KONG (Reuters) - Shares in Asia’s largest developer, Sun Hung Kai Properties (0016.HK), opened down 0.3 percent on Monday as they resumed trading after being suspended Friday when the billionaire brothers who run the company were charged with alleged bribery in one of the city’s highest-profile corruption cases to date.
+HONG KONG, July 16 (Reuters) - Shares in Asia’s largest developer, Sun Hung Kai Properties, opened down 0.3 percent on Monday as they resumed trading after being suspended Friday when the billionaire brothers who run the company were charged with alleged bribery in one of the city’s highest-profile corruption cases to date.

 Thomas and Raymond Kwok, co-chairmen of the family run company, appeared in court to acknowledge the charges, which revolve around payments they allegedly made to Hong Kong’s former No.2 public official, Rafael Hui.